fredrickcollins/car-diagnostics/README.md

 [Flash the image to SD card](https://www.raspberrypi.org/documentation/installation/installing-images/)

 ## Usage
-Fit the Pi into it's case
+Fit Pi into case

-Attach display board to Pi headers
+Attach display board to headers

 Mount in car [dual-lock velcro recommended](https://www.homedepot.com/p/3M-Scotch-1-in-x-1-in-Black-Extreme-Fasteners-6-Sets-Pack-RFD7021/206180486)

+Supply power to 'PWR IN' port

+Connect OBD-II cable + micro adapter to 'USB' port

+Use joystick and buttons to navigate

+Connect to WiFi network 'pi' with password 'raspberry' on any device

+Visit 192.168.1.1:8080 in browser for webapp

 ## License
 MIT